HotZoe/gkide/docs/guideline/nvim-code-overview.md

 ## Important variables

-The current mode is stored in `State`.
+The current mode is stored in `curmod`.
 The values it can have are `NORMAL`, `INSERT`, `CMDLINE`, and a few others.

 The current window is `curwin`.
 The current buffer is `curbuf`.
 These point